orb-lang/espalier/doc/md/espalier/grammars/pegmeta.md

 ## Peg.toLpeg(peg)

-This needs to be implemented by each subclass, individually, so we produce a base method that halts if we fall back to it.
+This needs to be implemented by each subclass, individually, so we produce a base method that highlights the span in red.
+This makes it stick out, and will produce an error if we attempt to compile it.

 ```lua
 local a = require "singletons/anterm"